akritiiikapoor/imagedownloader/README.md

 # imagedownloader

-Streamlit Image Downloader and Email Sender
+##Streamlit Image Downloader and Email Sender

-A simple web app that lets users search, download, zip, and email images based on a search query.
+--A simple web app that lets users search, download, zip, and email images based on a search query.
 Built using Python, Streamlit, SerpAPI, and smtplib.

-This Streamlit-based app allows users to search and download images from Google, compress them into a ZIP file, and send the images via email.
+--This Streamlit-based app allows users to search and download images from Google, compress them into a ZIP file, and send the images via email.
 Users can easily interact with the app through an intuitive interface that requires minimal input.

 Requirements
-To run this app locally, you will need:
+-To run this app locally, you will need:

-Python 3.x
+--Python 3.x

 Required Python libraries:

-Streamlit
+-Streamlit
-SerpAPI (pip install serpapi)
+-SerpAPI (pip install serpapi)
-Requests
+-Requests
-smtplib (built-in)
+-smtplib (built-in)
-zipfile (built-in)
+-zipfile (built-in)

-The interface is designed for simplicity and ease of use.
+#The interface is designed for simplicity and ease of use.
 The sidebar contains the following input fields:

 Search Query: Enter the object or term to search for images.